8ta4/say/README.md

 Each day's transcript is organized by year (`YYYY`), month (`MM`), and day (`DD`).

 > What decides the transcript file, the start or end time of my audio?
-(Planned)

 `say` uses audio end time to pick the right file for your transcript.
 This makes it easier to find what you said today, even if you started talking before midnight.